 2. Quickly scan files throughout the CMS using a keyword string or file-path match.
 This allows an initial set of files or "batch" to be created, which could later be used for subsequent matches.

 3. Add more search/replace matches until all files in the "match criteria" are matched.

 4. Use regular expressions, reverse file, back reference interpolation.
-See "Better Find and Replace on HTML Content" for an explanation of these options.
+Read our article on the command line html search and replace tool for an explanation of these options.

 5. Preview possible matched differences until the last minute before actual changes are made.